Amanullah loyalism: Mazrak's revolt

 In February 1944, Mazrak Zadran, an Amanullah loyalist, led an ambush against government troops in the Southern province, after which he was beaten back and forced to retreat into the hills.
 He continued to fight the Afghan government for the following years.
 In late 1944, he invaded the British Raj, where he was joined by a Sultan Ahmed, a rebel chieftain from Balochistan.
 They were later joined by another rebel leader nicknamed Pak.

 However, Mazrak's fortunes were not to last.
 He was evicted from British territory due to British bombardment.
 In October 1945, most Safi surrendered, followed by the surrender of Sultan Ahmad in November.
 Nonetheless, Mazrak and his brother Sher Muhd Khan continued to fight, refusing to surrender until 11 January 1947.

 Political parties

 Anti-Yahya Khel Party

 The Anti-Yahya Khel Party (Hizb-i-Zid-Yahya Khel) was a small loyalist political party which was briefly active in 1933.
 Members of the movement opposed the Musahiban dynasty for political reasons or out of personal spite.
 In this case, Yahya Khel refers to an alternative name for the Musahiban.

 Collusion with foreign powers

-World War II
+Soviet Union

+In 1932, British intelligence reported that the Soviet Union was probably aiming to reinstate Amanullah:

+Nazi Germany

 During World War II, some western press reported that Amanullah was working as an agent for Nazi Germany in Berlin.
 It is believed that, he was involved in plans to regain his throne with Axis help, despite Afghanistan's neutrality.
 However following the Axis loss in Stalingrad in 1943, the plans were given less importance and eventually never executed.